pragyaai/ndna/_llm/FAQ.md

 If pruning causes abrupt removal of key pathways, $\mathcal{L}^{(p,\ell)}$ becomes ill-conditioned locally, resulting in spikes in $\kappa_\ell^{(p)}$.
 These spikes mark points where the semantic manifold bends sharply -- diagnostic of where pruning has disrupted smooth conceptual flow {% cite hooker2020compressed %} {% cite coifman2006diffusion %}.
 The Cartograph therefore exposes the hidden geometric cost of over-aggressive pruning.

-## How does the belief vector field reveal hidden semantic degradation during quantization?
+✶ **How does the belief vector field reveal hidden semantic degradation during quantization?**

-Quantization introduces discretization noise into the latent space, but its impact on alignment is not always visible through output accuracy alone.
+➠ Quantization introduces discretization noise into the latent space, but its impact on alignment is not always visible through output accuracy alone.
 The belief vector field offers a deeper diagnostic.
 For quantized representations:

 $$
 \vec{v}_\ell^{(c,q)} = \nabla_{h_\ell^{(q)}} \log P \bigl( c \mid h_\ell^{(q)} \bigr)